CarolineBenn/CarolineBenn.github.io/README.md

   <li>Javascript</li>
   <li>jQuery</li>
   <li>Google Fonts</li>
+  <li>Soundmanager</li>
 </ul>

 <h3>How It Works</h3>
-<p>A remake of the classic NES game! </p>
+<p>A remake of the classic NES game!</p>
+<p>Player One takes the gun.
+Kill all the ducks on your screen.
+Each duck shot will give you 500 points.
+Work your way through the levels and when prompted, Player Two will take the helm.
+Will Player Two have the higher score?
+Play to the end and find out...</p>

 <h3>Challenges &amp; Problems</h3>
 <p>At the beginning, scope.
-There were too many functions happening and my code was very messy. </p>
+There were too many functions happening and my code was very messy.
+Randomly generating the position of the ducks (accoring to 10 preset animation sequences) was tricky, but got that working with a switch statement.</p>

 <h3>Future Plans</h3>
 <p></p>